 Senator Coleman serves on the Board of Directors of Greater Hartford Legal Aid and is a member of the American Bar Association as well as the Hartford County Bar Association.
 He is a member of Metropolitan A.M.E.
 Zion Church and the Omega Psi Phi Fraternity Incorporated, and also served on the Bloomfield Democratic Town Committee from 1984 to 2002.

 Senator Coleman graduated from the Pomfret School and Columbia College of Columbia University.
-He received his J.D. from the University of Connecticut School of Law in 1977 and established his own law practice in Hartford in 1986.
+He received his J.D. from the University of Connecticut School of Law in 1977 and established his own law practice in Hartford in 1986, after having served as a public defender from 1978 to 1981.

 Senator Coleman resides in Bloomfield with his wife, Pamela.
 They have three children: Trevonn, Lamar and Erica, and three grandchildren: Jalen, Isaiah and Elias.